Skip to main content

 • The moderator should state, at the beginning and the conclusion of the program, that the views expressed by the participants are their own and not those of the College, and that sponsorship of the forum is not intended as an endorsement of any particular candidate.

-May I identify myself with my position or title when I engage in personal political activity?
+May a faculty or staff member identify their College position or title when they engage in personal political activity?

 When engaging in campaign activity off campus, faculty and staff need to take care not to give the impression, even inadvertently, that they are representing or expressing the views of the College.
-If you do decide to share your title or College position while engaging in personal political activity, you should provide a disclaimer that any statements or actions are undertaken in a personal capacity and not on behalf of Swarthmore College.
+If you do decide to share your title or College position while engaging in personal political activity, you should, when possible, provide a disclaimer that any statements or actions are undertaken in a personal capacity and not on behalf of Swarthmore College.
 Please note that when you make a donation to certain campaigns, you may be required by the campaign to provide your occupation as well as the name of your employer.
 These disclosures do not require use of a disclaimer.

 The Voter Registration/Get Out the Vote Steering Committee (GOTV Committee) was called to action in part in response to the National Study of Learning, Voting, and Engagement (NSLVE), which showed that while a majority of eligible Swarthmore students register to vote, voter turnout was below or at the national average for colleges and universities.